zzz0121/TV_FT/README_en.md

 |:---------|:---------------------|:-------------------|
 | APP_HOST | Service host address | "http://localhost" |
 | APP_PORT | Service port         | 8000               |

+In addition to the environment variables listed above, you can also override the [configuration items](#Config) in the configuration file via environment variables.

 #### 3. Update Results